From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: Conclusion

 On the other hand, we have shown that, if our objective is to obtain "Rabin" "automata" as output, the "ACD-HD-Rabin-transform" allows us to benefit from succinct "HD automata".
 In this case, it has been shown that these automata can be exponentially smaller than equivalent "deterministic" ones~\cite[Theorem~21]{CCL22SizeGFG}.

 \subparagraph*{Disclosing the structure of $\oo$-automata.} As an application of the insights gained from the "alternating cycle decomposition", we have derived results concerning "typeness" of "automata".
 In particular, we have characterised when we can define a "parity", "Rabin" or "Streett" "condition@@acc" on top of a "Muller" "automaton", obtaining an "equivalent@@aut" "automaton" (Propositions~\ref{prop-typ:Rabin ACD type}, \ref{prop-typ:Streett ACD type} and~\ref{prop-typ:parity ACD type}).
-These characterisations have already been proven instrumental in works about the "memory@@games" for "games"~\cite{Casares2021Chromatic}, and to obtain lower bounds for $\oo$-automata~\cite{CCL22SizeGFG}.
+These characterisations have already been proven instrumental in works about the "memory@@games" for "games"~\cite{Casares2021Chromatic}, and to obtain lower bounds on the size of "deterministic" "Rabin" automata~\cite{CCL22SizeGFG}.

-We have also employed the "ACD" to present a "normal form" for "parity" "transition systems" and systematically prove the most important properties that make this form a valuable tool for manipulating "parity" "automata".
+We have also employed the "ACD" to present a "normal form" for "parity" "transition systems" and systematically proved the most important properties that make this form a valuable tool for manipulating "parity" "automata".
 We believe that this "normal form" will be useful to extend existing results about "B\"uchi" and "coB\"uchi" automata (as the ones in~\cite{AK22MinimizingGFG,BKS17HowDeterministicGFG, BCRV22HalfPosBuchi}) to "parity" automata.